8 Tips On How To Relieve Allergies Naturally

 • Broccoli

-• Saline nasal sprays can also help as it flushes out the pollen and dust and ideally stops the reaction setting in.
+Saline nasal sprays can also help, as they help flush out pollen and dust, potentially stopping the reaction from setting in.
 You can make your own or buy them from pharmacies or health stores.

-• If you have pets - vacuum a bit more.
-I know - that seems cruel too but it can really help reduce the environmental triggers.
+• If you have pets, vacuum a bit more.
+This can really help reduce your environmental triggers.

-So hopefully this has helped you arm yourself with the knowledge on how to relieve allergies naturally - and hopefully feel more comfortable spending time outside.
+Hopefully, this has helped you arm yourself with the knowledge on how to relieve allergies naturally - and feel more comfortable spending time outside.
 I say this as a fellow seasonal allergy sufferer.

 Leave a comment